jwkidd3/splunk_int_v3/labs/lab04_filtering_manipulating_data.md

-# Lab 4: Filtering Results and Manipulating Data
+# Lab 4: Filtering and Manipulating Data

 **Splunk Intermediate – Lab Exercises**

-> **Note**: This lab should be completed in a non-production environment.

-## Lab Description
+## Objectives

-This lab covers:
-- Using the eval command to calculate and create new fields
+- Use eval for calculations and unit conversion
-- Converting units and performing mathematical operations
-- Using the search command to filter results
-- Using the where command for complex filtering
+- Filter results with search and where commands
-- Using the case function to classify data into categories
+- Classify data with case function
-- Using the if function for conditional logic
+- Apply conditional logic with if function
-- Using the LIKE operator for pattern matching
+- Use LIKE operator for pattern matching

-## Scenario

-You are a Splunk administrator for Buttercup Games.
-The IT team needs to convert network usage from bytes to megabytes, the web team wants to analyze the ratio of GET to POST requests, and the sales team needs to classify transaction sizes for reporting purposes.

 ---

 ## Task 1: Converting Bytes to Megabytes

-### Scenario

-Network logs record bandwidth usage in bytes, but the IT team needs to see this data in megabytes for easier interpretation.

-### Step 1.1: View Raw Bytes Data
+### Step 1: View Raw Bytes

-First, look at the raw bytes data:

 ```spl
 index=network sourcetype=cisco_wsa_squid